jpype-project/jpype/doc/userguide.rst

        # ...

-Deferred proxies are not checked at declaration time but instead at the time for the first usage.
-Thus you must be able to handle initialization errors wherever the proxy is created and not at the time of declaration.
+Deferred proxies are not checked at declaration time, but instead at the time for the first usage.
+Because of this, when uses an deferred proxy the code must be able to handle initialization errors wherever the proxy is created.

 Other than the raising of exceptions on creation, there is no penalty to deferring a proxy class.
-The implementation is checked only once on the first usage and cached for the life of the class.
+The implementation is checked once on the first usage and cached for the remaining life of the class.

 Proxy Factory
 =============